Levy-Tal/site-availability/README.md

 - Grafana dashboards are included in the Helm chart (`chart/grafana-dashboards/`).
 - Because availability is exposed as time series, you immediately get a clear timeline of what went down, where, and when.
-- Recording/alerting rules examples are provided in the documentation.
+- Recording/alerting rule examples are provided in the documentation.

 ## Security and access